aaravsureka-dotcom/J.A.S.P.E.R./README.md

-# Mini-transformer (v0.4)
+# Mini-transformer (v0.5)

-> A lightweight, **Multi-Head** causal Transformer decoder written from scratch in native PyTorch.
+> A lightweight, **Multi-Head** causal Transformer decoder with a Feed-Forward Network written from scratch in native PyTorch.
 Built from first principles to study tensor geometry, multi-head attention dynamics, and sequence modeling without relying on high-level library abstractions.

 ---

 ## Overview

 **mini-transformer-pytorch** is an experimental character-level decoder-only language model.
-Version **v0.4** upgrades the self-attention architecture from a single head to **Multi-Head Self-Attention** ($h=4$), allowing the model to jointly process information from multiple representation subspaces simultaneously.
+Version **v0.5** adds a FFN which allows the model to really "Think" better instead of spotting patterns, it recalls patterns from memory making the model better and more reliable.

 ### Key Technical Specs
 * **Tokenizer:** Custom character-level vocabulary (`vocab_size = 41`)